- About Us

 If these pre-requisites are completely satisfied the workflow is the following:

-- Once both the NDA and Contracts are executed, the GSE Coordinator will notify the host should acquire and ready the server for installation.
+- Once both the NDA and Contracts are executed, the GSE Coordinator will notify the host it should acquire and prepare the server for installation.

-- The DNS Engineering team will install and test the server to ensure everything is working accordingly.
+- The DNS Engineering team will install and test the IMRS appliance to ensure everything is working accordingly.
 Once the installation is complete it will notify the host.

 - At this point the server is live and running.
+Congratulations!
 A new IMRS-Single has been deployed.

 Quick Check-List for your reference